ryantroyford/ryantroyford.com/_posts/photo/2014-3-29-learning-film.md

 _Seattle, Washington_

 ![002](../../img/photo/2013-14-learning-film/002.jpg)
-_this is the last photo i developed of my grandmother before she passed away. it's nice to have a tangible photo to hold._
+_this is the last photo i developed of my grandmother before she passed away. it's nice to have something tangible to hold on to._

 ![003](../../img/photo/2013-14-learning-film/003.jpg)
 _an analog version of a photo taken somewhere between San Diego and San Francisco. see the digital version [here](http://ryantroyford.com/photo/2013-west-coast/)._